Table of contents[Show/Hide]

 Donations And Gifts

 Donations will be handled using the same criteria and standards as those of any other resource.
-The acceptance of donations is discretionary and the responsibility of the Divisional Librarian.
+The acceptance of donations is discretionary and the responsibility of the divisional librarian.
 The acceptance of donations is no indication that they will be included in the Library collection.
-Donations that are not added to the collection will be donated to an appropriate recipient.
+Donations that are not added to the collection will be:

 Library staff will use the results to determine materials that need to be replaced, make decisions about the collection and areas that need to be reinforced or evaluated, and attempt to retrieve items that borrowers have not returned.